 2. Invest in high-quality sound.
 If you use speakers, you need good ones, as well as a room with good acoustics.
 If you use headphones, you need great ones.
-If you can’t hear what you’re doing you won’t make good music.
+You won’t make good music if you can’t hear what you’re doing.

 3. Create a social network.
 Today it’s important to stay in touch with other people who do the same things and broaden your network for distributing music, as well as finding people with similar interests.

 And three things not to do?

 There is a good saying that “every rule is meant to be broken.”
 Don’t follow any rules or “don’ts”.
 There are no good rules, at least not for me.

 Can we get a few technical tips too?